virgesmith/neworder/docs/description.md

 - splitting a large problem over multiple cores.
 - performing parallel runs with:
     - perturbations to the model dynamics for sensitivity analysis
     - independent RNGs for convergence analysis

 ## Provision

-The framework essentially provides a mechanism to iterate over a timeline, and perform operations at specified points on that timeline.
+The framework essentially provides a mechanism to iterate over a timeline, and perform operations at all points on the timeline, plus extra operations at pre-specified points on that timeline.
 This is what we call the _model_.

 Each model has its own random number stream, and when running in parallel, each stream can be configured to be independent or identical to the other streams.
-Note that identical streams _do not_ guarantee identical results, as

 - the main "loop" over the timeline.
 - a resettable, independent<sup>*</sup> random number stream per process.
 (MT19937)
 - a parallel execution framework supporting:
     - modes for sensitivity analysis and convergence analysis:
         - the ability to modify the inputs/dynamics for each process.
         - the ability to run each process with either independent or identical random number streams.
-  - interprocess communication and synchronisation
+    - interprocess communication and synchronisation, via the `mpi4py` package.
 - a library of Monte-Carlo methods.
-- a mechanism to specify python code to be run during the course of the simulation (i.e. deferred).
-- fast implementations of common algorithms that require explicit loops. (e.g. one benchmarked at over 4 orders of magnitude faster than a pure python implementation.)
+- fast dataframe manipulation.
-- a logging framework.
+- logging facilities.

-Where possible, the functionality available in existing python libraries should be used.
-The framework specifically does not provide:
+Where possible, the functionality available in existing python libraries should be leveraged.
+The framework specifically does not provide any data structures but can operate efficiently on numpy arrays, and thus also pandas `Series` and `DataFrame` objects.

-- arrays: use numpy wherever possible.
-The framework can access numpy arrays directly.
-- data frames: use pandas wherever possible.
-Data frames are accessible in the framework via numpy arrays.
-- visualisation: use e.g. matplotlib

-That said, the model developer should avoid loops in python code - it is an interpreted language and loops will be executed much more slowly than compiled code.

-The section below lists minimal requirements that must be met, and those that - if specified - will be used:

 ## Requirements